Category Archives: Judy Garland

 With talents such as Vincente Minnelli and Judy Garland involved in a project, it is tough for the results not to be resounding, and this is the case with Meet Me in St. Louis (1944), a treasured musical with enough songs and melodrama to last a lifetime.

-The film is a lively and earnest achievement from both stars when each was at their prime and is rich with flavor containing a myriad of good touches.
+The film is a lively and earnest achievement from both stars when each was at their prime.
+It is rich in flavor and contains a myriad of good touches.

 Meet Me in St. Louis is an ensemble piece featuring many actors, but the film belongs to Garland for the musical numbers alone.
 The film is groundbreaking and sets the tone for the slew of MGM musicals to follow during the 1950s and 1960s.

-The film is considered one of the greatest and most memorable musicals of all time and I certainly share this sentiment.
+The film is considered one of the greatest and most memorable musicals of all time, and I share this sentiment.

-The story revolves around the upper-middle-class Smith family and the setting is 1903, St. Louis.
-In the lovely form, the film is composed of seasonal vignettes over a year.
+The story revolves around the upper-middle-class Smith family, and the setting is 1903, St. Louis.
+In its lovely form, the film has been composed of seasonal vignettes for over a year.

 The household is filled with glee, music, and heartbreak.

-The setup the film showcases is a huge success and elicits a warm sensation.
-As the title card displays “Summer 1903” we are welcomed into a sunny and picturesque street amid the St. Louis backdrop, perfectly mid-western.
+The film’s setup is a considerable success and elicits a warm sensation.
+As the title card reads, “Summer 1903,” we are welcomed into a sunny and picturesque street amid the backdrop of St. Louis, which is perfectly midwestern.

 The Smith home is showcased, and the viewer is welcomed into the idyllic world of a bonded family.

-Meet Me in St. Louis feels homespun and like a good best friend, able to be watched and re-watched many times over and during any season of the year as it offers a summer fair, a spooky Halloween sequence, and a dazzling Christmastime segment.
+Meet Me in St. Louis feels homespun and like a good best friend.
+It can be watched and re-watched often over and during any season, as it offers a summer fair, a spooky Halloween sequence, and a dazzling Christmastime segment.

 Other than Esther, the most memorable and fascinating character is Tootie (Margaret O’Brien).
-O’Brien gives a startlingly good turn and packs an emotional wallop enriching a character arguably interpreted as being obsessed with death with some needed humor.
+O’Brien gives a startlingly good performance and packs an emotional wallop, enriching a character arguably interpreted as obsessed with death with some needed humor.

-She buries her dolls on a dare and throws flour in a man’s face on Halloween thereby “killing” him.
+She buries her dolls on a dare and throws flour in a man’s face on Halloween,n thereby “killing” him.

-Her biggest scene though occurs during a melt-down when Tootie destroys her beloved snowmen on the family lawn.
-The actress portrays such rage and despair during this scene that is easy to forget how young she was.
+Her most significant scene, though, occurs during a meltdown when Tootie destroys her beloved snowmen on the family lawn.
+The actress portrays such rage and despair during this scene that it is easy to forget how young she was.

 She was rewarded for her efforts with an honorary Oscar.

 The musical numbers by Garland are absolute treasures.
-Highlights include “The Trolley Song” performed as Esther rides the afternoon trolley across town hoping that the boy next door that she is madly in love with, John (Tom Drake), will be on the same trolley.
+Highlights include “The Trolley Song,” performed as Esther rides the afternoon trolley across town, hoping that the boy next door with whom she is madly in love, John (Tom Drake), will be on the same trolley.

 Meet Me in St. Louis (1944) is a film that has it all and can be enjoyed by audiences of all ages.
-With memorable musical numbers, romance, drama, and a wholesome, timeless sensibility, the film is a favorite to be dusted off.
+With memorable musical numbers, romance, drama, and a wholesome, timeless sensibility, it is a favorite that deserves to be revisited.

 Like the finest of wines, this film gets better and better with age.